 - Enjoy as a side dish to meals, as a topping for salad, or as a sandwich filling.
 Enjoy!

 The amount of cucumbers required depends on the size used, so adjust the amount used until the container is filled.
+If you find that you have lots leftover, then check out my guide on freezing cucumber to ensure it doesn’t go to waste.

 - Category: Side Dish